jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

   (d) the likelihood of the applicant carrying on the proposed service satisfactorily:
   (e) any written representations received by the Minister in relation to the application:
   (f) such other matters as the Minister thinks fit.
-(2) If the granting of the licence would be contrary to any agreement, convention, or arrangement referred to in subsection (1)(a) of this section, the Minister shall refuse to grant the licence.
+(2) If the granting of the licence would be contrary to any agreement, convention, or arrangement referred to in subsection (1)(a), the Minister shall refuse to grant the licence.

 ### 87G Scheduled international air service licence may be granted subject to conditions
-(1) The Minister, after giving consideration to the application in accordance with section 87F of this Act, may refuse it, or may grant it wholly or partly, and subject to such conditions as the Minister thinks fit.
+(1) The Minister, after giving consideration to the application in accordance with section 87F, may refuse it, or may grant it wholly or partly, and subject to such conditions as the Minister thinks fit.
 (2) The scheduled international air service licence shall be in such form as the Minister thinks fit.
-(3) Without prejudice to the generality of subsection (1) of this section, the Minister, in granting any scheduled international air service licence, may prescribe, in respect of the scheduled international air service,—
+(3) Without prejudice to the generality of subsection (1), the Minister, in granting any scheduled international air service licence, may prescribe, in respect of the scheduled international air service,—
   (a) the countries or territories, or points within those countries or territories, that may be served and the route or routes that may be followed:
   (b) the maximum capacity that may be provided:
   (c) a date not later than which the service shall be commenced.

 ### 87H Duration of scheduled international air service licence
-(1) Every scheduled international air service licence granted under section 87G of this Act shall take effect from the date stated in the licence, and may be granted for such term as the Minister considers appropriate in the particular case.
+(1) Every scheduled international air service licence granted under section 87G shall take effect from the date stated in the licence, and may be granted for such term as the Minister considers appropriate in the particular case.
-(2) Where an application is made under section 87I of this Act for the renewal of a scheduled international air service licence, the licence shall, where the application is not disposed of before the date of expiry of the licence, continue in force until the application is disposed of, unless the Minister otherwise directs.
+(2) Where an application is made under section 87I for the renewal of a scheduled international air service licence, the licence shall, where the application is not disposed of before the date of expiry of the licence, continue in force until the application is disposed of, unless the Minister otherwise directs.

 ### 87I Renewal of scheduled international air service licence
-(1) The Minister may, from time to time, renew a scheduled international air service licence granted under section 87G of this Act.
+(1) The Minister may, from time to time, renew a scheduled international air service licence granted under section 87G.
-(2) Every application for the renewal of a scheduled international air service licence granted under section 87G of this Act shall be lodged with the Secretary not less than 3 months before the date on which the licence expires.
+(2) Every application for the renewal of a scheduled international air service licence granted under section 87G shall be lodged with the Secretary not less than 3 months before the date on which the licence expires.
-(3) Section 87C(2) of this Act shall apply to every application for the renewal of the licence as if it were an application for a new licence.
+(3) Section 87C(2) shall apply to every application for the renewal of the licence as if it were an application for a new licence.
-(4) The Secretary shall give notice in the Gazette of the Minister's intention to consider exercising the power conferred on the Minister by subsection (1) of this section.
+(4) The Secretary shall give notice in the Gazette of the Minister's intention to consider exercising the power conferred on the Minister by subsection (1).
-(5) The notice given under subsection (4) of this section shall specify a time, being not less than 21 clear days from the date of the notice, within which the Minister will receive written representations from any person relating to the application.
+(5) The notice given under subsection (4) shall specify a time, being not less than 21 clear days from the date of the notice, within which the Minister will receive written representations from any person relating to the application.
-(6) No person shall be entitled as of right to a renewal of a scheduled international air service licence, and in considering any application for a renewal the Minister shall take into account all the matters referred to in section 87F of this Act as if the application were an application for a new licence.
+(6) No person shall be entitled as of right to a renewal of a scheduled international air service licence, and in considering any application for a renewal the Minister shall take into account all the matters referred to in section 87F as if the application were an application for a new licence.
 (7) The renewal of the licence shall take effect from the date of the expiry of the licence for which the renewal is granted, and may be for such term as the Minister considers appropriate in the particular case.

 ### 87J Variation of terms and conditions of scheduled international air service licence
-(1) The Minister, while a scheduled international air service licence granted under section 87G of this Act is in force, may, of the Minister's own motion or on the application of the licensee, amend or revoke any of the terms and conditions of the licence or add any new terms or conditions that in the Minister's opinion are necessary or desirable in the public interest.
+(1) The Minister, while a scheduled international air service licence granted under section 87G is in force, may, of the Minister's own motion or on the application of the licensee, amend or revoke any of the terms and conditions of the licence or add any new terms or conditions that in the Minister's opinion are necessary or desirable in the public interest.
-(2) Where the Minister, on the Minister's own motion, proposes to exercise the power conferred on the Minister by subsection (1) of this section, the Minister shall give the licensee not less than 21 clear days' notice in writing of the Minister's intention to exercise that power.
+(2) Where the Minister, on the Minister's own motion, proposes to exercise the power conferred on the Minister by subsection (1), the Minister shall give the licensee not less than 21 clear days' notice in writing of the Minister's intention to exercise that power.
 (3) Where any proposed variation involves—pursuant to the licence, the Secretary shall, by notice in the Gazette, give not less than 21 clear days' notice of the Minister's intention to consider exercising the power conferred on the Minister by this section.
-  (a) a change or addition to the route or routes to be operated; or (b) an increase in the capacity of the service to be provided— (4) The notice given under subsection (3) of this section shall specify a time, being not less than 21 clear days from the date of the notice, within which the Minister will receive written representations regarding the proposed variation.
+  (a) a change or addition to the route or routes to be operated; or (b) an increase in the capacity of the service to be provided— (4) The notice given under subsection (3) shall specify a time, being not less than 21 clear days from the date of the notice, within which the Minister will receive written representations regarding the proposed variation.
-(5) In considering any application referred to in subsection (3) of this section, the Minister shall take into account all the matters referred to in section 87F of this Act as if the application were an application for a new licence.
+(5) In considering any application referred to in subsection (3), the Minister shall take into account all the matters referred to in section 87F as if the application were an application for a new licence.
 (6) Where the Minister has varied the terms or conditions of any scheduled international air service licence under this section, the Minister shall give notice in the Gazette of the fact of, and the terms of, that variation.

 ### 87K Transfer of scheduled international air service licence
-(1) Any scheduled international air service licence granted under section 87G of this Act may, subject to the provisions of this section, be transferred to any person.
+(1) Any scheduled international air service licence granted under section 87G may, subject to the provisions of this section, be transferred to any person.
 (2) Every application for the transfer of a scheduled international air service licence shall be lodged with the Secretary not less than 3 months before the date of the proposed transfer.
 (3) The Secretary shall give notice in the Gazette of the Minister's intention to consider the application for the transfer of the licence.
-(4) The notice given under subsection (3) of this section shall specify a time, being not less than 21 clear days from the date of the notice, within which the Minister will receive written representations from any person relating to the application.
+(4) The notice given under subsection (3) shall specify a time, being not less than 21 clear days from the date of the notice, within which the Minister will receive written representations from any person relating to the application.
-(5) In considering the application for the transfer of the licence the Minister shall take into account all the matters referred to in section 87F of this Act as if the application were an application for a new licence.
+(5) In considering the application for the transfer of the licence the Minister shall take into account all the matters referred to in section 87F as if the application were an application for a new licence.

 **Scheduled international air service licences for foreign international airlines**

 ### 87L Secretary to be licensing authority for foreign international airlines
-(1) Subject to subsection (2) of this section, the Secretary shall be the licensing authority to grant scheduled international air service licences to foreign international airlines and to exercise jurisdiction in respect of those licences in accordance with this Part of this Act.
+(1) Subject to subsection (2), the Secretary shall be the licensing authority to grant scheduled international air service licences to foreign international airlines and to exercise jurisdiction in respect of those licences in accordance with this Part.
-(2) Where the applicant for a scheduled international air service licence is a foreign international airline of a country or territory with which New Zealand does not have an air service agreement or similar arrangement, the application shall be referred to the Minister for determination in accordance with sections 87M to 87O of this Act as if the references in those sections to the Secretary were references to the Minister.
+(2) Where the applicant for a scheduled international air service licence is a foreign international airline of a country or territory with which New Zealand does not have an air service agreement or similar arrangement, the application shall be referred to the Minister for determination in accordance with sections 87M to 87O as if the references in those sections to the Secretary were references to the Minister.

 ### 87M Consideration of application for scheduled international air service licence by foreign international airline
 (1) In considering any application for a scheduled international air service licence made by a foreign international airline the Secretary shall take into account the following matters:
   (a) any relevant air services agreement and associated arrangements, and any other international agreement, convention, or arrangement to which New Zealand is a party:
   (b) the safety and security requirements of the Director:
   (c) such other matters as the Minister thinks fit and has determined in writing should be taken into account.
-(2) If the granting of the licence would be contrary to any agreement, arrangement, or convention referred to in subsection (1)(a) of this section, the Secretary shall refuse to grant the licence.
+(2) If the granting of the licence would be contrary to any agreement, arrangement, or convention referred to in subsection (1)(a), the Secretary shall refuse to grant the licence.

 ### 87N Scheduled international air service licence may be granted subject to conditions
-(1) The Secretary, after giving consideration to the application in accordance with section 87M of this Act, may refuse it, or may grant it wholly or partly, and subject to such conditions as the Secretary thinks fit.
+(1) The Secretary, after giving consideration to the application in accordance with section 87M, may refuse it, or may grant it wholly or partly, and subject to such conditions as the Secretary thinks fit.
 (2) The scheduled international air service licence shall be in such form as the Secretary thinks fit.
-(3) Without prejudice to the generality of subsection (1) of this section, the Secretary, in granting any scheduled international air service licence, may prescribe, in respect of the scheduled international air service,—
+(3) Without prejudice to the generality of subsection (1), the Secretary, in granting any scheduled international air service licence, may prescribe, in respect of the scheduled international air service,—
   (a) the countries or territories, or points within those countries or territories that may be served and the route or routes that may be followed:
   (b) the maximum capacity that may be provided:
   (c) the date not later than which the service shall be commenced.
 (4) Where the Secretary grants a licence in accordance with this section, the Secretary shall give notice in the Gazette that the licence has been granted.

 ### 87O Duration of scheduled international air service licence
-(1) Every scheduled international air service licence granted under section 87N of this Act shall take effect from the date stated in the licence, and may be granted for such term as the Secretary considers appropriate in the particular case or, if the Secretary thinks fit, for an indefinite term.
+(1) Every scheduled international air service licence granted under section 87N shall take effect from the date stated in the licence, and may be granted for such term as the Secretary considers appropriate in the particular case or, if the Secretary thinks fit, for an indefinite term.
-(2) Where an application is made under section 87P of this Act for the renewal of a scheduled international air service licence, the licence shall, where the application is not disposed of before the date of expiry of the licence, continue in force until the application is disposed of, unless the Secretary otherwise directs.
+(2) Where an application is made under section 87P for the renewal of a scheduled international air service licence, the licence shall, where the application is not disposed of before the date of expiry of the licence, continue in force until the application is disposed of, unless the Secretary otherwise directs.

 ### 87P Renewal of scheduled international air service licence
-(1) The Secretary may, from time to time, renew a scheduled international air service licence granted under section 87N of this Act.
+(1) The Secretary may, from time to time, renew a scheduled international air service licence granted under section 87N.
-(2) Every application for the renewal of a scheduled international air service licence granted under section 87N of this Act shall be lodged with the Secretary not less than 1 month before the date on which the licence expires.
+(2) Every application for the renewal of a scheduled international air service licence granted under section 87N shall be lodged with the Secretary not less than 1 month before the date on which the licence expires.
-(3) Section 87C(2) of this Act shall apply to every application for the renewal of the licence as if it were an application for a new licence.
+(3) Section 87C(2) shall apply to every application for the renewal of the licence as if it were an application for a new licence.
-(4) No person shall be entitled as of right to a renewal of a scheduled international air service licence, and in considering any application for a renewal the Secretary shall take into account all the matters referred to in section 87M of this Act as if the application were an application for a new licence.
+(4) No person shall be entitled as of right to a renewal of a scheduled international air service licence, and in considering any application for a renewal the Secretary shall take into account all the matters referred to in section 87M as if the application were an application for a new licence.
 (5) The renewal of the licence shall take effect from the date of the expiry of the licence for which the renewal is granted and may be for such term as the Secretary considers appropriate in the particular case or, if the Secretary thinks fit, for an indefinite term.

 ### 87Q Variation of terms and conditions of scheduled international air service licence
-(1) The Secretary, while a scheduled international air service licence granted under section 87N of this Act is in force, may, of the Secretary's own motion or on the application of the licensee, amend or revoke any of the terms and conditions of the licence or add any new terms or conditions that in the Secretary's opinion are necessary or desirable in the public interest.
+(1) The Secretary, while a scheduled international air service licence granted under section 87N is in force, may, of the Secretary's own motion or on the application of the licensee, amend or revoke any of the terms and conditions of the licence or add any new terms or conditions that in the Secretary's opinion are necessary or desirable in the public interest.
-(2) Where the Secretary, on the Secretary's own motion, proposes to exercise the power conferred on the Secretary by subsection (1) of this section, the Secretary shall give the licensee not less than 21 clear days' notice in writing of the Secretary's intention to exercise that power.
+(2) Where the Secretary, on the Secretary's own motion, proposes to exercise the power conferred on the Secretary by subsection (1), the Secretary shall give the licensee not less than 21 clear days' notice in writing of the Secretary's intention to exercise that power.
-(3) Where any application under subsection (1) of this section seeks approval for—pursuant to the licence, the Secretary shall take into account all the matters referred to in section 87M of this Act as if the application were an application for a new licence.
+(3) Where any application under subsection (1) seeks approval for—pursuant to the licence, the Secretary shall take into account all the matters referred to in section 87M as if the application were an application for a new licence.
   (a) a change or addition to the route or routes to be operated; or (b) an increase in the capacity of the service to be provided— (4) Where the Secretary has varied the terms or conditions of any licence under this section, the Secretary shall give notice in the Gazette of the fact of, and the terms of, that variation.